droodicus/Intro/README.md

 *******FPS scripts

-My FPS project is split between two selectable characters: One that uses a grappling hook and hitscan weapon, and another that uses a jetpack and projectile-based weapon (Overwatch players think Widowmaker and Pharah).
+My FPS project is split between two selectable characters: One that uses a grappling hook and hitscan weapon, and another that uses a jetpack and projectile-based weapon (Overwatch players think Widowmaker and Pharah respectively).
 First off is the jetpack system which uses a "fuel" resource (indicated on the UI by a gauge), with the addition of the ability to press Shift to use an additional upward burst of force.

 [FPS dynamic jetpack system.](https://github.com/droodicus/FPS_Experimentation/blob/master/FPS/Assets/Scripts/Jetpack_Character/Jetpack.cs)